 at 8:30 A.M.
 Eastern Time.

-at 4.9 percent.
-Job gains occurred in professional
+unemployment rate was little changed at 4.4 percent.
+Job gains occurred

 Current CPS Economic News Releases: